mauriba/init.lua/README.md

 I stumbled upon this highly efficient, experienced programmer on twitch.
 He constantly tells his viewers to try out new stuff and "go learn something".
-So I ended up trying neovim: a simple, efficient, moddable text editor that the twitch streamer is using.
+So I ended up trying neovim: a simple, efficient, moddable text editor that our twitch streamer is using.
 Shoutout to @ThePrimeagen!

 Here are the reasons why I start using neovim:
 - by configuring neovim, I learn about the underlying tools and pieces used by